How do successful afterschool STEM programs do it?

 Have clear outcomes that are communicated with community partners and youth participants.

-Focus program on a specific STEM theme, in our case this is conservation.
+Focus program on a specific STEM theme, in our case this was conservation.

 Make sure the program activities are relevant and engaging for your target audience.